Assigning access to Workload Protection

-Users in an account must be assigned a platform role to manage instances and to launch the UI from the IBM Cloud.
-In addition, users must have a service role that defines the permissions to work with IBM Cloud Security and Compliance Center Workload Protection.
+Users in an account must be assigned a platform role to manage instances and to launch Workload Protection from IBM Cloud.
+In addition, users must have a service role that defines the permissions to work with Workload Protection.

 Managing access by using access groups